-Mission: To reduce and ultimately eliminate the cancer inequities experienced by blacks and Hispanics by addressing the social determinants that underline behavioral cancer risk factors.
+Mission: To reduce and ultimately eliminate the cancer inequities experienced by Black and Hispanic adults by addressing the social determinants that underline behavioral cancer risk factors.

 The UHAND cores, Administrative, Pilot Research Program, and Education Program, work together to achieve the following:

 1. Develop a research and educational partnership between the University of Houston, The University of Texas MD Anderson Cancer Center and the Houston community to stimulate collaborative cancer disparities research related to tobacco use, poor diet, and physical inactivity among blacks and Hispanics.

 2. Support the development of Early Stage Investigators through a rigorous pilot research program.

 3. Increase the number of underrepresented racial/ethnic minority students and faculty engaged in cancer disparities research by providing them with research training, mentoring, and service learning experiences.